krehwell/ts-socket/learn.md

 ## User is typing indicator

 Trigger by `socket.emit("typing")` on client and server broadcast it.
-The rest is handled manually by listening the the event on client (`socket.on("typing", msg => {})`), put timeout to clear the message or even to debounce so that we don't always emit the `typing` event
+On client, we make sure to not call typing event over and over by setting a timeout on when user finished typing for 5 second.
+If after 5 seconds user not typing anything, the timeout will then emit
+`socket.emit("not-typing")` event.

+The indicator is held by the message broadcasted by server from `.on("typing")`, and client render it to DOM.
+When `not-typing` is emitted, the server broadcast to typing but send empty string (`""`) as the message (`socket.broadcast.emit("typing", "")`)